 - Veganism means that you do not eat any animal products—no meat, fish, chicken or other birds, dairy, eggs, or honey.
-It means that you do not wear fur, leather, wool, or silk, and that you do not use products that contain animal by-products or that have been tested on animals.
+It means that you do not wear fur, leather, wool, or silk, and that you do not use products that contain animal by-products.

 - Every person who goes vegan results in a decrease in demand for animal products.

 - Veganism is something that each of us can do now.
 No campaign, legislation, litigation, is required.
 You can just do it.
 It is completely within your control.

 - And it is easy.
 It’s just a matter of really taking nonhuman animals seriously and not just saying that you take them seriously.
 It’s just a matter of recognizing that whatever pleasure you get from a steak or ice cream cone, or wearing a leather coat, it cannot possibly justify inflicting pain, suffering, and death on an animal.

 - Giving up flesh is not enough.
 There is no moral distinction that can be drawn between meat on one hand, and dairy, eggs, or other animal foods on the other.
 Animals used for dairy and eggs are treated horribly and end up in the same slaughterhouse as meat animals.

 - There is probably more suffering in a glass of milk than in a steak.